omidarmat/webDevNotes/JavaScript/javascript-theory.md

 Unlike arrays, the order of properties does not matter when we want to retrieve them.
 To retrieve data from an object we have two ways:

-- Bracket notation:
+- Dot notation:

 ```js
 console.log(omid.name); //omid
 ```

-- Dot notation: the bracket notation can receive any expression in it.
-We don't need to explicitely write the property name.
+- Bracket notation: the bracket notation can receive any expression in it.
+We don't need to explicitely write the property name as a string.
 We can generate it programmatically with an expression.

 ```js
 console.log(omid["name"]); //omid